plan

 cost so be sure the contractor has provided contingency monies to cover

-5) never attempt to get an estimate from a contractor without having a
+such events.5) never attempt to get an estimate from a contractor without having a

 completed set of plans to provide the contractor. any estimate based